Restless Pursuits

 3. Jorge was super knowledgeable about the area being a native Quiteño.
 He also has his own tour company and has been guiding for years.
 He informed us about the history of each of the places and was very pleasant company.

-What to See in Downtown Quito
+What To See In Downtown Quito

-La Basilica del Voto Nacional
+La Basilica Del Voto Nacional

 Our first stop was the Basilica.
 This is a very iconic church that always pops up when you search downtown Quito.
 It is beautiful.
 It is a neo-gothic style church and instead of gargoyles on the side, has animals that are common to Ecuador including many of the animals we saw in the Galapagos.
 So cool!